-Debt vs. Equity Financing - What's Best for a Small Business?
+Debt vs. Equity Financing for a Small Business

 You are starting or expanding your small business and you need money.
 Which is better — getting a loan or getting investors?
 We'll explore debt financing (loans) vs. equity financing (investors), looking at how quickly you can get the money, how easy is the process, how much paperwork and legal help you will need, the cost, and the risk (to your company and the lender or investor).